 2. Find the good in a great work ethic

 Finding the good in a great work ethic can be essential to saving a marriage.
-Taking time to recognize and appreciate your spouse’s work ethic and achievements can help couples feel more satisfied with their relationships.
+Recognizing and appreciating your spouse’s work ethic and achievements can help couples feel more satisfied with their relationships.
 It also allows them to communicate better and understand each other’s emotional and physical needs more clearly.

 3. Set the necessary boundaries